vb-consulting/NpgsqlRest/README.md

 ## Contributing

+Contributions from the community are welcomed.
-We welcome contributions from the community.
-Please make a pull request if you wish to contribute.
+Please make a pull request with a description if you wish to contribute.

 ## License

 This project is licensed under the terms of the MIT license.

-## Contact

-If you have any questions or feedback, please feel free to contact us.